acrodrig/hub/README.md

 ```

 ### Buffering Logs (for Testing)
-Hub includes an internal buffer for testing scenarios:
+Hub includes an internal buffer for testing scenarios.
+It will throw after a 1000 lines have been accumulated.

 ```typescript
 import { DEFAULTS } from "./hub.ts";